 Throughout America’s history, the 1920’s stand out as the most scandalous era known to date.
 Never has America been encapsulated by such a roaring storm.
 Every waking event, from the beginnings of Prohibition all the way to the 1929 stock market crash is compiled into Raoul Walsh’s 1939 gangster classic The Roaring Twenties (1939).
 The film opens with a foreword by the writer, Mark Hellinger stating:

 “It may come to pass that, at some distant date, we will be confronted with another period similar to the one depicted in this photoplay.
 If that happens, I pray that the events, as dramatized here, will be remembered.
 In this film, the characters are composites of people I knew, and the situations are those that actually occurred.
 Bitter or sweet, most memories become precious as the years move on.
 This film is a memory – and I am grateful for it” (The Roaring Twenties).
+In the highly underrated film, Hellinger’s introduction sets the mood for the rest of the film, establishing the movie itself as a memory that of a time when essence of society existed in the streets.

 The film begins in 1918 with a progressing WW1, showing soldiers fighting and making a world safer for Democracy.
 The wonderful James Cagney portrays the role of Eddie Bartlett, a down-on-his-luck mechanic, who stumbles into the foxhole of George Hally (played by a young Humphrey Bogart) and soon become acquaintances.
 As the bombings increase, Lloyd Hart flies into the hole with the other two.
 All three then become acquainted, and the characters are equally established, and yet Eddie, George and Lloyd are all opposites of one another.
 Eddie is the protagonist, a kind-hearted, sympathetic man just trying to work hard and live a rich life.
 George is the antagonist, a black-hearted, unsympathetic man trying to backstab as many people to get ahead in life.
 Lloyd is the third wheel, a generous, humanistic lawyer trying to help out as many people in need.
 Eddie shares with the men all his letters from the many America women desiring a dream soldier, George boasts about the “good life”, and Jeffrey announces his intentions of opening up his own practice in the city.
 Although before the men can relax too soon, the war is over and the gentlemen head back home where opportunity and heartbreak awaits.